Cape Coast Castle: Restoration

 The castle, or castle and dungeon, to give it its official name, was first restored in the 1920s by the British Public Works Department.

 In 1957, when Ghana became independent, the castle came under the care of the Ghana Museums and Monuments Board (GMMB).
-In the early 1990s the building was restored by the Ghanaian Government, with funds from the United Nations Development Programme (UNDP), United States Agency for International Development (USAID), with technical assistance from the Smithsonian Institution and other non-governmental organizations.
+In the early 1990s the building was restored by the Ghanaian Government, with funds from the United Nations Development Programmed (UNDP), United States Agency for International Development (USAID), with technical assistance from the Smithsonian Institution and other non-governmental organizations.

 Cultural references

 The 2016 novel Homegoing by Yaa Gyasi makes frequent references to the Castle.
 The contrast in living conditions between the Europeans living above and the enslaved people living below are highlighted in the individual stories of two half-sisters, Effia and Esi, during their time at the castle.
 While Effia, the wife of an English slaver, lives in luxury, Esi suffers in the squalid living conditions in the dungeons below unbeknownst to her half-sister.

 The 1993 film Sankofa also uses the castle as a critical location in the plot, referring to its past connections to the Atlantic slave trade.

 The Swedish journalist and writer Janne Lundström wrote about the castle in a series of graphic novels about Johan Vilde, illustrated by Catalan comic artist Jaime Vallvé.
 The novels depict the young Swede Johan Karlsson who served as a cabin boy on a Swedish ship owned by the Swedish Africa Company.
 Due to mistreatment, Johan fled the ship, escaped into the inland was adopted by a local family.